wp-plugins/login-warning-banner/readme.txt

 === login-warning-banner ===
-Contributors: cutaway
+Contributors: Don C. Weber
 Donate link: N/A
 Tags: login, banner, authentication
 Requires at least: 2.2.3
 Tested up to: 2.2.3
-Stable tag: 0.1
+Stable tag: 0.2

 The Login Warning Banner plugin for WordPress allows an administrator to create a custom, pre-authentication, warning header and message.
 The plugin supports multicolor text and banner header and messages.